Tarik458/Tinkering-Graphics-Tarik/README.md

 # Tinkering-Graphics-Tarik

-Requires pygame library and access to the tile PNGs to run.
+Requires pygame library and access to the tile PNG to run.

 [Repo link](https://github.com/Tarik458/Tinkering-Graphics-Tarik)